+procedure value

-procedure value The calling procedure must pass the procedure value of the called procedure to the called procedure.
+The calling procedure must pass the procedure value of the called procedure to the called procedure.
 This value can be a statically or dynamically bound procedure value.
 To pass this value, the calling procedure must load \$27 with the procedure value before control is transferred to the called procedure.
 (See Section 2.2 for a description of procedure values.)

 When a target routine is not loaded in memory at the beginning of execution of a main program or shared image, the procedure value used by a caller of that routine generally addresses some kind of stub or jacket routine.
 The purpose of a stub or jacket routine is to perform the loading of the actual target routine.
 The call is completed after this load operation.

 When control actually reaches the target routine entry point, \$27 must contain the actual procedure value of the newly loaded routine as if no intermediate processing had occurred.
+Subject to these constraints, the PV register can be used freely by the stub/jacket code as a temporary register during its own execution.

+return address

-Subject to these constraints, the PV register can be used freely by the stub/jacket code as a temporary register during its own execution. return address The calling procedure must pass the address to which control must be returned to the called procedure during a normal return from the called procedure.
+The calling procedure must pass the address to which control must be returned to the called procedure during a normal return from the called procedure.
 In most cases, the return address is the address of the instruction following the one that transferred control to the called procedure.
 A standard-conforming procedure must treat this register as preserved.
 For a standard call, the return address is passed and returned in the return address register, \$26.

+argument list

-argument list The argument list is an ordered set of zero or more argument items , which together include a logically contiguous structure known as an argument item sequence .
+The argument list is an ordered set of zero or more argument items, which together include a logically contiguous structure known as an argument item sequence.
 In practice, this logically contiguous sequence is mapped to registers and memory in a fashion that produces a physically discontiguous argument list.
-In a standard call, the first six items are passed in registers $16 - 221$ and/or registers $16 - 221$.
+In a standard call, the first six items are passed in registers \$16 - \$21 and/or registers \$f16 - \$f21.
 (See Section 4.1.2 for details of argument-to-register correspondence.)
 The remaining items are collected in a memory argument list that is a naturally aligned array of quadwords.
+In a standard call, this list, if present, must be passed at 0(SP).

+function result

-In a standard call, this list, if present, must be passed at 0(SP). function result If a standard-conforming procedure is a function and the function result is returned in a register, the result is returned in $0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0$ stack usage The stack pointer (SP) must at all times denote an address that has octaword alignment.
-(This restriction has the side effect that the in-memory portion of the argument list, if any, will start on an octaword boundary.)
-Note that the stack grows toward lower addresses.
-During a procedure invocation, SP can never be set to a value that is higher than the value of SP at entry to that procedure invocation.
+If a standard-conforming procedure is a function and the function result is returned in a register, the result is returned in 0, 0, or 0 or 1.
+Otherwise, the function result is returned using the first argument item or else dynamically, as defined in Section 4.1.7.

-Section 4.1.7.